How it all started...

 Expanding the vision, connected to the past...

 As the young congregation of Christ Our Savior grew, Gethsemane Lutheran in Detroit was preparing to close its doors forever.
-Gethsemane gifted this flourishing congregation with their antique wood-carved Gothic altar, pulpit, lectern, marble baptismal font, hand-carved wooden pews, three leaded stain glass windows, a large German Bible and two bronze bells that have called people to worship for over a century.
-The congregation continued to grow and share the love of Jesus with the Livonia community.
-In 1989 with 1300 members the congregation expanded their facilities again and in 1997, 20 years after the first dedication was held, they dedicated new offices and an education wing continuing the mission to share Jesus in the Livonia community.
+Gethsemane gifted our growing congregation their antique wood-carved Gothic altar, pulpit, lectern, marble baptismal font, hand-carved wooden pews, three leaded stain glass windows, a large German Bible and two bronze bells that have called people to worship for over a century.

 Where we are headed...